RIPA Policy and Guidance

 2.1 Where an investigating officer identifies a contemplated surveillance activity as being regulated by RIPA, written authorisation in accordance with this Policy must the obtained before commencement of the activity.
 An officer authorised by the Council (see definition of Authorising Officer below) will consider all applications for authorisation in accordance with RIPA.
 Any incomplete or inadequate application forms will be returned to the applicant for amendment.
 The authorising officer shall in particular ensure that:

-- Chief Executive’s authorisation is sought where confidential legal/journalistic/medical/spiritual welfare issues are involved
+- the Chief Executive’s authorisation is sought where confidential legal/journalistic/medical/spiritual welfare issues are involved;

-- records of all authorisations are sent to the Borough Solicitor for entry on the Central Register
+- records of all authorisations are sent to the Monitoring Officer for entry on the Central Register; and

 - once authorisation has been obtained from the authorising officer the Investigating Officer will attend the magistrates’ court in order to obtain judicial approval for the authorisation.

-If enforcement officers or their managers are in any doubt, they should contact the legal services department.
+If enforcement officers or their managers are in any doubt, they should contact the Legal Services department for advice.

 3. Training

-3.1 Each Executive Manager shall be responsible for ensuring that relevant members of staff are aware of the Act’s requirements.
+3.1 Each Head of Service shall be responsible for ensuring that relevant members of staff are aware of the Act’s requirements.
 The Monitoring Officer shall ensure that all Authorising Officers have received appropriate training and that refresher training is provided as necessary.

 4. Central register and records